NoDivide/astrum/README.md

 - Edge *(latest 2)*
 - Internet Explorer 10+

-This doesn't mean that Astrum cannot be used in older browsers, we’re just aiming to ensure compatibility with the ones mentioned above.
+This doesn't mean that Astrum cannot be used in older browsers, we’re just aiming to ensure compatibility with those mentioned above.

 ## Acknowledgements
 Astrum wouldn’t work without [Vue.js](http://vuejs.org/) and the work that Evan You is doing there: [support his efforts](http://vuejs.org/support-vuejs/).